 Congratulations, if you’ve got to a stage in your business where you’re considering hiring an office manager.
 The fact that you’re evening thinking about this is a good sign in itself.

 But, here are some more telltale signs the time is right to bring an office manager onboard.

 Trying to handle all of the above is impossible.
 It’s also a waste of your precious time.
 You might be able to manage it all on your own for a while, but eventually, it will negatively impact your business’s growth.

-In a small office, the office manager will also perform HR tasks.
-They handle employee paperwork and files, help with the hiring process, manage on-boarding schedules for new hires, create systems for tracking work hours, implement company policies and procedures, and organize and plan company events.
+HR liaison: In a small office, the office manager will also perform HR tasks.
+They handle employee paperwork and files, help with the hiring process, manage on-boarding schedules for new hires, create systems for tracking work hours, implement company policies and procedures, and organise and plan company events.

 As you can see, an office manager performs multiple functions within a business.
 They wear many hats!
 Giving this, it’s not a job that just anyone can do.
 To be a great office manager and successful in this role, a person must have certain qualities.

 When hiring an office manager, here are some of the must-have qualities:

 As you can imagine finding someone that brings all those characteristics to the table is not easy.
 But, it’s worth taking your time in the hiring process to find someone that ticks all the boxes.
 Your investment in time and money will be well rewarded.